jjmchew/jjmchew.github.io/LS220/01-initialNotes.md

   - by placing the pivot element at its correct position it combines the sorted subarrays
   - this does not significantly alter overall time complexity

+#### Time Complexity
+- time complexity in quicksort is primarily affected by partitioning step and recursion step
+  - partitioning step: on average, this is O(N), where N is the number of elements in the array
+    - exact implementation may vary, but generally remains linear O(N)
+  - recursion step: on average, this step is log (N) times since each recursive call roughly divides the array into 2 parts
+  - combining partitioning and recursion:  multiply the complexities together to get O(NlogN) which represents the average case scenario when the input is randomly arranged in no order

+  - worst-case scenario time complexity degrades to O(N^2)

 #### Partitioning